 \subsection{The Importance of Mention Detection}

-While zero-shot prompting of LLMs can be competitive with previous unsupervised systems, the quality of candidate mentions seems to have a considerable effect on the final performance.
-We quantify the importance of high-quality Mention Detection (MD) for prompting \instructgpt{} by measuring the coreference performance of \instructgpt{} and \dcoref{} when input with different candidate mention sets generated by different mention detectors (Figure \ref{fig:md-v-coref}).\footnote{Details of the mention detectors are presented in \S \ref{app:mention-detection}} In addition, we analyze the performance of \instructgpt{} when zero-shot prompting for mentions by prompting the LM with a simple mention-detection template that asks it to output a list of named entities, pronouns, and nominal phrases in the input text (Table \ref{tab:prompts}).
-We report this result in Table \ref{tab:mention-detection-detailed}.
+While prompting of LMs can be competitive with previous coreference systems, the quality of candidate mentions has a considerable effect on the final performance.
+We quantify the importance of high-quality Mention Detection (MD) by measuring the models' performance when inputting candidate mention sets generated by different mention detectors (Figure \ref{fig:md-v-coref}).
+Furthermore, we analyze the performance of \instructgpt{} when prompting for mentions with a simple template that asks it to output a list of named entities, pronouns, and nominal phrases in the input text (Table \ref{tab:mention-detection-detailed}).